 From US Senator Marco Rubio to political science university professors to the UK tabloids, many people appear to have an intimate understanding of Russian President Vladimir Putin's health.

 But one important voice has been missing from the flurry of articles and discourse speculating that Putin, who is leading the Russian invasion of Ukraine, has Parkinson's or thyroid cancer: Medical experts.

-Putin was shown tightly gripping a table during a 12-minute video clip of a meeting with Russian defense minister Sergei Shoigu.
-He tapped his foot and slouched throughout the course of the clip, which was released by the Russian government late last week.
+Earlier this year, a now years-old conversation reignited when Putin was shown tightly gripping a table during a 12-minute video clip of a meeting with Russian defense minister Sergei Shoigu.
+He tapped his foot and slouched throughout the course of the clip, which was released by the Russian government.
 His face was noticeably bloated.

 The video prompted some online commentators, including former UK Conservative Party parliamentarian Louise Mensch, to draw the conclusion on Twitter that the Russian president has Parkinson's disease.

 The claim has also been reported by a number of UK tabloids.
 The stories featured comments from a professor of strategic communications, a couple of political analysts and a professor of body language.
 But no doctors.

 "Real neurologists are unlikely to comment because they are taught never to comment on people who are not their patients," John Hardy, a neurogeneticist at the UK Dementia Research Institute, told DW.